Save $1 with Theraflu

 If you’re prone to experiencing congestion or sinus pressure, there are steps you can take to prevent your nasal passages from being blocked.

 - Rinse your nasal passages.
 Run water gently into the nasal passages to help clear excess mucus and moisten membranes.
+You can use a specially designed squeeze bottle or neti pot.3

 - Stay hydrated.
 Good hydration helps keep the mucus thin and loose.